-- In Casino Royale, James Bond's first kill stops struggling a bit too quickly while being drowned in a toilet.
-He also waits a bit too long to leap back up, though, allowing Bond to retrieve his gun and kill him for real.
+- In Casino Royale (2006), James Bond's first kill stops struggling a bit too quickly while being drowned in a toilet.
+He also waits a bit too long to leap back up, and makes a bit too much noise doing it, allowing Bond to retrieve his gun and kill him for real.

 - In P2, Angela performs one of these after a game of chicken, allowing her to stab her kidnapper in the eye, grab his keys to uncuff herself, and then cuff him to the car door.

 - Bowen does this in the Novelization after falling off a wall during the training scene at the start.

 - In the film, Einon does this briefly after falling down a flight of stairs.
 Einon can't actually die unless Draco does, because he shares Draco's heart.

 - In the sequel, Dragonheart: A New Beginning, Osric and his men do this.
 Osric pretends he's dying in order to try and get half of Drake's heart, but when Geoff realizes that he's not hurt, Osric and his "dead" men jump to their feet and attack.